Jerk (physics): In motion control

 In motion control, the design focus is on straight, linear motion, with the need to move a system from one steady position to another (point-to-point motion).
 The design concern from a jerk perspective is vertical jerk; the jerk from tangential acceleration is effectively zero since linear motion is non-rotational.

 Motion control applications include passenger elevators and machining tools.
 Limiting vertical jerk is considered essential for elevator riding convenience.
-ISO 18738 specifies measurement methods for elevator ride quality with respect to jerk, acceleration, vibration, and noise; however, the standard does specify levels for acceptable or unacceptable ride quality.
+ISO 8100-34 specifies measurement methods for elevator ride quality with respect to jerk, acceleration, vibration, and noise; however, the standard does not specify levels for acceptable or unacceptable ride quality.
 It is reported that most passengers rate a vertical jerk of 2 m/s3 as acceptable and 6 m/s3 as intolerable.
 For hospitals, 0.7 m/s3 is the recommended limit.

 A primary design goal for motion control is to minimize the transition time without exceeding speed, acceleration, or jerk limits.
-Consider a third-order motion-control profile with quadratic ramping and deramping phases in velocity (see figure).
+Consider a third-order motion-control profile with quadratic ramping and deramping phases in velocity.

 This motion profile consists of the following seven segments: